 In recognition of the importance of Americans' access to justice, the CFPB has finalized a rule to eliminate forced arbitration from consumer financial product contracts.
-This protection restores the rights of Americans to a day in court, and the transparency that comes with it, if their rights are violated by unscrupulous financial services and products.
+This protection restores the rights of Americans to their day in court, and the transparency that comes with it, if their rights are violated by unscrupulous financial services and products.
 This new protection is vital for the economic security of the American people and our country's commitment to the rule of law.
-But rather than support this commonsense protection, your company and others like it have
+But rather than support this commonsense protection, your company and others like it have reportedly campaigned against it, spending millions in campaign contributions and other efforts to undermine both the rule and the CFPB.